ucsd-cse11-w22/cse11-exam1-starter/README.md

 1. Helper methods

     You may find it helpful to add several helper methods to help with your implementation for Task 2.
-Here are three that you may find it helpful to use.
+Here are three that you may find helpful to use.

     ```
     Course: